Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Stanford Stats and Trends

-- Stanford has three wins against the spread in eight games this season.

-- The Cardinal have covered the spread twice this year when underdogs by 7.5 points or more (in three chances).
+- This season, the Cardinal have one ATS win in two games as an underdog of 9 points or more.

-- Stanford has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Stanford has eclipsed the over/under in 37.5% of its opportunities this year (three times over eight games with a set point total).

-- The Cardinal rack up 24.9 points per game, comparable to the 25.3 the Utes surrender.

-- Stanford is 3-1 against the spread and 3-1 overall when the team records more than 25.3 points.

-- Stanford is 2-0 against the spread and 2-0 overall when the team picks up more than 370.1 yards.
+- When Stanford piles up over 370.1 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year the Cardinal have turned the ball over 10 times, while the Utes have forced 10 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.